nielsbasjes/yauaa/README.md

 Introduction
 ============
-This is a library that tries to analyze the useragent string and extract as many relevant attributes as possible.
+This is a library that tries to parse and analyze the useragent string and extract as many relevant attributes as possible.
 There are as little as possible lookup tables included the system really tries to analyze the useragent and extract values from it.

 The resulting output fields can be classified into several categories: